Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 You had quiet a progress, everything works, so it's a good time to deploy.

-Check on local Nginx/Apache.
-If you didn't stop Nginx/Apache after testing in Part 4, you just have to reload the site.
+Check the local site with Nginx & Apache.
+If you didn't stop Nginx & Apache after testing in Part 4, you just have to reload the site.
 From site_repo:

 	you@dev-machine: touch wsgi.py

+You can also reload with the alias:

+	you@dev-machine: site-reload

-This will tell mod_wsgi to reload the code.
+This tells mod_wsgi to reload the code.

-If you do need to restart, on OSX:
+If you need to restart the web servers:

+On OSX:

 	you@dev-machine-osx: sudo apachectl restart
 	you@dev-machine-osx: sudo nginx

-Ubuntu:
+Ubuntu desktop:

 	you@dev-machine-ubuntu: sudo service apache2 restart
 	you@dev-machine-ubuntu: sudo service nginx restart